saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Browse & Discover:** Users can easily browse through past video analyses.
     *   **Search & Filter:** The library provides robust search functionality, allowing users to find specific analyses by video title, creator name, or keywords.
     *   **Visual Context:** Each entry in the library displays the YouTube video's thumbnail, title, and creator name for quick identification.
+    *   **Direct Chat Initiation:** From any blog post detail page, users can directly initiate a conversation with the AI, pre-loading the chat with the context of that specific video analysis.

 ### 2.4.
 Context-Aware Conversational AI
-*   **Interactive Q&A:** After a video analysis, users can engage in a chat with SentiVibe AI to ask follow-up questions about the video, its comments, or related topics.
+*   **Interactive Q&A:** After a video analysis, or when loading a saved analysis from the library, users can engage in a chat with SentiVibe AI to ask follow-up questions about the video, its comments, or related topics.
 *   **Customizable AI Persona:** Users can select from various AI personas (e.g., Friendly Assistant, Therapist, Storyteller, Motivational Coach, Argumentative) to tailor the AI's tone and conversational style to their preference.
 *   **Adjustable Response Length:** Users have explicit control over the AI's response verbosity, choosing between concise, standard, or detailed answers.
 *   **Multi-Source Intelligence:** The AI intelligently synthesizes information from: